Charity WorkHelping those in developing countries who need eye surgery

 Mr Sherafat has a great interest in charity work and has travelled extensively to developing countries in order to fulfil his commitment to reaching as many people as possible who might benefit from his expertise.

 He has performed ophthalmic work both in the Middle-East, Burma (Myanmar) and Ghana, where he carried out cataract extractions, pterygium excisions, laser treatment and oculoplastic surgery for sight threatening lid diseases such as trachoma.
-In his most recent trip to Bangladesh in February 2012 he performed cataract surgery on over 70 patients.
+In his most recent trip to Bangladesh in July 2022 he performed cataract surgery on 108 patients.

 A reflection on charity work

 I continue to learn from my charity trips.
 There are many stimuli which have driven me to carry out charity work.
 By far the greatest of those are satisfaction, duty and gratitude, though there are many other reasons such curiosity, experience, education & adventure.
-I have carried out work in Burma, Ghana, Iran & Bangladesh, some more than once, and will be visiting Bangladesh for my third trip in November 2017.
+I have carried out work in Burma, Ghana, Iran & Bangladesh, some more than once.
+In July 2022 I carried out my fourth trip to Bangladesh where I carried out 108 cataract operations in one week.

 The first step towards any treatment is a comprehensive consultation with Mr Sherafat.
 He will go through your concerns and provide you with valuable feedback and a solution to your issue whether it involves surgery or not.
 You’ll always be in good hands.